refinedev/refine/documentation/docs/csvImport.md

 With refine, you can easily add a customizable csv import button for any resource. refine uses [paparse](https://www.papaparse.com/) under the hood to parse csv files.

-You can add an `<ImportButton>` on a list page with a mapping function to turn the files data into apis data and it creates the imported resources, using `create` or `createMany` under the hood.
+You can add an `<ImportButton>` on a list page with a mapping function to format the files data into API' s data.
+It creates the imported resources, using `create` or `createMany` data provider methods under the hood.
 Resources are added as one by one (`create`) or as batch (`createMany`) if explicitly configured.

 Let's look at an example of adding a custom `<ImportButton>`.